What are watermain breaks?

 - A call will be placed to Alberta One Call to request that underground utilities locations be marked.
 ATCO, TELUS and electric companies will mark the ground with paint and/or flags.

 - The section of broken watermain will be isolated in order begin repair efforts.
-This often means that homes adjacent to the break are without water during the repair.

 This is usually done in person by going door-to-door in the affected area.

 If residents are not home a notification tag is left on the door.